Proximity Switches - Hardware

 Inductive proximity switches are used for many of the same purposes as magnetic proximity switches.
 Their more-general nature (activating in the presence of any conductor, rather than just a magnet) can be either a help or a hindrance, depending on the nature of the application.

-Photoelectric proximity switches are the last type of no-contact proximity switch in widespread use in FRC.
+Photoelectric proximity switches are another type of no-contact proximity switch in widespread use in FRC.
 Photoelectric proximity switches contain a light source (usually an IR laser) and a photoelectric sensor that activates the switch when the detected light (which bounces off of the sensor target) exceeds a given threshold.
+One such sensor is the IR Obstacle Avoidance Module pictured below.

-Photoelectric sensors are also often often used in a “beam break” configuration, in which the emitter is separate from the sensor.
+Photoelectric sensors are also often used in a “beam break” configuration, in which the emitter is separate from the sensor.
 These typically activate when an object is interposed between the emitter and the sensor.
+Pictured above is a beam break sensor with an IR LED transmitter and IR receiver.